Muhammad-MO/2nd-website/README.md

 # About 2nd-website

-This is my 2nd HTML and CSS project
+This is my 2nd project using html css and javascript